Sebastian Arcelus: 2012–present: Madam Secretary and Into the Woods

 In 2012, Arcelus starred in the independent film The Last Day of August.
 Later that year, he was cast as Lucas Goodwin in the Netflix TV series House of Cards.
 From 2013 to 2016, he had a recurring role in the show's first, second, and fourth seasons.
 In 2013, Arcelus reprised his role of Jake Brigance in the Broadway production of A Time To Kill at the Golden Theatre in New York City, which premiered on October 20, 2013.

 As part of the collective The Grundleshotz, Arcelus co-wrote the musical Gettin' the Band Back Together.
 Following four years of improvisational rehearsals, the musical debuted regionally in 2013 at the George Street Playhouse in New Jersey before receiving a pre-Broadway workshop in 2014.
 The musical played on Broadway at the Belasco Theatre during Summer 2018.

 In early 2014, he was cast in the Cinemax pilot Blanco.
 Soon after, he also joined the cast The Best of Me, based on the Nicholas Sparks novel of the same name.

 In 2014, he began portraying Jay Whitman on the CBS drama Madam Secretary.
 After having a recurring role during the first two seasons of the show, Arcelus became part of the main cast for the final four seasons of the show; he acted in one hundred episodes before the series concluded in December 2019.

 Since 2014, Arcelus has also had small roles in the films Ted 2 (2015) and Split (2016), as well as guest roles in shows including The Leftovers, FBI, and Bull.
 He joined the cast of the Steve McQueen miniseries Codes of Conduct, which was given a limited series order by HBO in 2015.
 The project was ultimately scrapped by the network the following year.
 In 2016, Arcelus had a six-episode arc in HBO's The Deuce.

 In August 2022, it was announced that Arcelus would return to Broadway by replacing Brian d'Arcy James as the Baker in the revival of Into the Woods beginning September 6 and that he would star alongside his wife Stephanie J. Block who plays the Baker's Wife.
 He played his final performance on October 23, 2022.
-In December 2022, it was announced that Arcelus and Block would reprise their roles in the production's U.S. national tour, which is scheduled to launch in early 2023.
-During the same month, it was announced that Arcelus would also return to the Broadway production beginning January 3, 2023 and continue with the show through its final performance on January 8.
+In December 2022, it was announced that Arcelus and Block would reprise their roles in the production's U.S. national tour, which launched in early 2023.
+During the same month, it was announced that Arcelus would also return to the Broadway production beginning January 3, 2023, and continue with the show through its final performance on January 8.